Are-s-h/GovCracker/Readme.md

 `John the Ripper` - JtR is a password cracker originally developed for UNIX-based systems and first released in 1996.
 JtR includes a variety of tools for extracting password hashes.

-`Bulk Extractor` - BuEx is a forensics tool that scans a disk image, file, or directory and extracts useful information without analyzing the file system or file system structures.
-The tool is very powerful in creating Wordlists from unencrypted evidence from a target person.

 `PRINCE` + `Wordlister` + `CUPP` - PRINCE, Wordlister & CUPP creates wordlists with person-specific passphrases of a target person based on inputs, e.g. the nickname, name of the pet or the child's